Indecent Assault and Battery Defense Attorney Massachusetts

 Being charged with indecent assault and battery is serious.
 You need experienced legal representation immediately.
-We have defended people facing serious charges for nearly 30 years in Massachusetts courts.
+We have defended people facing serious charges for over 30 years in Massachusetts courts.

 Call today for a free consultation.